Radiologic Technology - Degree Completion

 Associate in Applied Science Degree

-West Virginia Northern offers an Associate of Applied Science Degree (AAS) for graduates of accredited Radiologic Technology programs.
-Students must have completed a certification program and passed the National Registry Examination to be eligible to earn an AAS Degree by completing designated courses at West Virginia Northern.
+West Virginia Northern offers an Associate in Applied Science Degree (AAS) for graduates of accredited Radiologic Technology programs.
+Students must have successfully completed a hospital-based certificate program* such as the OVMC Radiology Program, the former Wheeling Hospital Radiology Program, Washington Hospital Radiology Program, or any other JRCERT-accredited certificate program to be eligible to earn an AAS Degree by completing designated courses at West Virginia Northern.

 First Year - Fall Semester